Wimmics/SciLEx/README.md

 * :wrench:[Textmining scripts](
 https://github.com/datalogism/SciLEx/tree/main/src/text) : extract or push papers data in the lib

-## 🤓 How to contribute to SciLEX ?
+## 🤓 How to contribute to SciLEx ?

-- By extending the API integrated to SciLex
+- By extending the API integrated to SciLEx
 - By Improving the metainformation integration
 - By extending it to analytics and vizualisation tools